Update: There are some new bundles available to order now. Scroll down to our bundles section to find out more.

 Thanks to our automatically-updating price comparison charts, if a retailer does opt for a cheeky discount, you'll see it below.
-As retailers open up orders for Nintendo Switch bundles with extra games and controllers, we'll give the best ones a shout in this article too.
+As retailers open up their Nintendo Switch bundles with extra games and controllers, we'll give the best ones a shout in this article too.
 Note: US stock is sold out for now, so US deals may not appear below.
 There are lots of Nintendo Switch deals on eBay though if you don't want to wait.

 The latest Nintendo Switch deals: